stephanfowler/nft-surface/README.md

 * Polygon Testnet
 * Arbitrum Rinkeby Testnet

-To add other chains, add their details in the following files, following the pattern for the existing chains:
+To add other chains, add their details in the following files, following the pattern for the already-implemented chains:
 ```
-smart-contract/.env
+client/utils/chain-spec.js
 smart-contract/hardhat.config.js
-client/utils/chain-spec.js
+smart-contract/.env
 ```
-You'll also need a catalog file for that chain (see [smart-contact](/smart-contract/)).
+You'll also need a chain-specific catalog file (see [smart-contact](/smart-contract/)).